tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 First [[👩‍🌾 Gardening Tips/🌱 Creating Seeds|create seeds]] with one of the templates (like [[⏣ Templates/🗒 Basic Note]]). and start writing down ideas, book you want to read, projects you want to research.
 As you type, you'll begin to notice words, people, places, and concepts that you want to start looking in to - creating [[📇 Terms/Link|links]] and clicking on them will create more seeds that you can collect more knowledge in.

-### Triage the 🌱 Seed Box
+### 💊 Triage the 🌱 Seed Box and the

 [[👩‍🌾 Gardening Tips/🌱 Creating Seeds|Seeds]] start off needing triaged - while a seed lives in the 🌱 Seed Box it's still needs nurtured so it can be ready to be planted in the correct location.

 The box is where all new ideas go - random thoughts, long ideas, screenshots and pictures and audio notes.
-Work on files in the seedbox and only move them when ready.
+Work on files in the 🌱 Seed Box and only move them when ready.

 Once a seed has been moved to the correct location you can update the [[👩‍🌾 Gardening Tips/⚠️ Statuses|status]] - these drive the dashboards like [[📚 Reading]] or [[👨‍👧‍👦 People]] - you can also learn to [[👩‍🌾 Gardening Tips/🎯 Create Custom Dashboards|Create Custom Dashboards]] allowing a more fine-grained view of what the garden contains.